How to Choose Your Anchor Chain

 Hot Dip Galvanised

-Hot Dip Galvanising was first developed over 50 years ago and is still the most prevalent finish for anchors and chain for motor and sailing yachts.
+Hot Dip Galvanising was developed over 50 years ago and is still the most prevalent finish for anchors and chains for motor and sailing yachts.

 However, all galvanising will eventually go rusty.
-In fact, rust stains are quite likely to appear immediately that you introduce your brand new shiny galvanised chain into a wet and salty or even potentially contaminated environment e.g. your chain locker.
+In fact, rust stains will likely appear immediately after introducing your brand new shiny galvanised chain into a wet, salty, or potentially contaminated environment, e.g. your chain locker.

-If you want your anchor to look perfectly pristine on the bow roller and your chain to be spotlessly blemish free on deck or in the chain locker, then a high grade of stainless may be the best choice for you.
+If you want your anchor to look pristine on the bow roller and your chain spotlessly blemish-free on deck or in the chain locker, then a high-grade stainless may be your best choice.

-Stainless steel calibrated anchor chain starts at G3, which is around 3 times the price of galvanised Grade 40.
+Stainless steel calibrated anchor chain is available in G3 and G4, around three times the price of galvanised Grade 40.